Make the world your own

 Global Applied Projects (GAP) Program

-As part of the global curriculum requirement, MBA students participate in the GAP program.
+Students in the MBA program have the opportunity to participate in the GAP program.
 Each course focuses on a different region of the world: Asia, Europe, South America.
-These courses will consist of coursework, action learning projects, and an in-country experience... all designed to enhance understanding of doing business in the region.
+These courses will consist of coursework, action learning projects, and an in-country experience...all designed to enhance understanding of doing business in the region.

 In the Classroom